RTIInternational/hydro-evaluation/docs/data_model/data_models.md

 # Evaluation Data Models
-This document describes the v0.1 data models used in the system.
+This document describes the initial data models used in the yet-to-be-named evaluation system.
 These are considered the minimum fields required for the system to work.
 Additional fields can be added but may not be show up by default in the prepared queries.
 The `timeseries`, `crosswalk`, `location` and `threshold` data models are schemas but not table names.
 In practice the data will be stored in one or more files (parquet or csv) and can have any name.
+In some cases it could also be implemented as an actual database table.

 This is intended to be a living document that provides a common data model to work from that will be updated as we progress, learn what works, learn what doesn't, etc.